RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-30-node-dot-js-prep-for-openrov.markdown

 * What other languages might we use to control OpenROV?
 It’s all open source, so our brainstorms could one day turn into actual code running on OpenROV!

-* How does Node.js on the BeagleBone Black interact with software running on the Arduino?
+* How does Node.js on the BeagleBone Black interact with the Arduino and other OpenROV components?

 To get a head start, take a look at the [OpenROV repo on GitHub](http://github.com/openrov).